 - Emergency contact(s) and authorized pickup(s)

 - Review the Camp Policies and Procedures before beginning the registration process.
 It is not advised to read through this during registration, as your cart may time out.

 Please note that camps are sold in weekly packages.
 No prorated refund can be given for days your camper does not attend.

 Camps and classes may not be exchanged or gifted.
 In the event you need to cancel your registration, you must call 214.428.5555 ext.
-8 to process your cancellation and refund.
+8 to process your cancellation.

 Cancellations made 4 weeks prior to the start of camp may be used as a credit towards camps that are not sold out.
 Cancellations made less than 4 weeks prior to camp are non-refundable or transferable.
 Credit valid for current camp season only.